 Steel Rusts.
 Wood Rots.
 Fiberglass Lasts!

-Fiberglass Reinforced Product (FRP) is one of the strongest and most durable materials in the world and is much more sustainable than steel, aluminum or timber.
-Due to its composition, fiberglass is known for its very low embodied energy ─ the total energy required to produce a product from the raw materials stage through delivery of fiberglass products.
+Fiberglass Reinforced Product (FRP) is one of the strongest and most durable materials in the world and is much more sustainable than steel, aluminum, or timber.
+Due to its composition, fiberglass is known for its very low embodied energy – the total energy required to produce a product from the raw materials stage through the delivery of fiberglass products.
 Pultruded fiberglass products are made primarily of glass or white sand.
-Only 25% of the product contains resin and other components that are blended to make the composite.
-Pultruded fiberglass products are 100% sustainable or Green.
+Only 25% of the product contains resin and other components that are blended to create the composite.
+Pultruded fiberglass products are 100% sustainable and green.

-F & F Composite Group manufactures Fiberfence© pultruded FRP fencing products, also known as “composites,” are a combination of:
+F&F Composite Group’s Fiberfence® pultruded FRP fencing products, also known as composite fencing, are a combination of:

-- Additives such as pigments, UV inhibitors, etc.
+- Additives, such as pigments and UV inhibitors

 - Corrosion free and superior impact resistance